 Players assume control of a recently awakened captive of the Matrix, otherwise known as a "redpill."
 After playing through a series of tutorial missions, the player was then confronted by the leaders of the three opposing factions within the world -- Zionists, Machines and Merovingian -- and was free to explore the world of Mega City.

 On July 31st, 2009 the servers shut down.
 The game ended with everyone being crushed.

 Announced on May 22, 2002, during that years E3 conference, The Matrix Online began as a joint venture between Warner Bros, Monolith Productions ( F.E.A.R, Condemned) and EON Entertainment.
 The original Matrix film, released in 1999, had grossed more than $475 million worldwide and the anticipation for the as of yet unreleased sequels was running high.
-Fueling the hype for The Matrix Online was the inclusion of the films' creators, Larry and Andy Wachowski, along with producer Joel Silver, who would lend their creative and writing talents to the finished product.
+Fueling the hype for The Matrix Online was the inclusion of the films' creators, Lana and Lilly Wachowski, along with producer Joel Silver, who would lend their creative and writing talents to the finished product.